nmayhall-vt/python-package-best-practices/_episodes/01-package-setup.md

 ### Running CookieCutter
 Navigate to the `molssi_best_practices` directory created during [setup].
 (CookieCutter will generate the new project in a subdirectory.)
-Run the [CMS CookieCutter] to start your project:
+Run the [QIS CookieCutter] to start your project:

 ~~~
-$ cookiecutter gh:molssi/cookiecutter-cms
+$ cookiecutter gh:nmayhall-vt/cookiecutter-qis
 ~~~
 {: .language-bash}